DevelopingSpace/starchart/CONTRIBUTING.md

 To reset the database or in case of errors during database startup, delete the `docker/volumes/mysql-data/` directory and re-run `npm run setup`.

-## Configuring environment variables and secrets
+## Configure environment variables and secrets

 Some application configuration is managed via environment variables, and some via secrets (i.e., files).